-- 1.2 Personnel.
+1.2 Personnel.

-- 1.21 Employment of administrative officers, faculty, and nonclassified employees.

-- 1.22 Termination of administrative officers, faculty, and non-classified employees (including resignations, retirements, and discharges).

-- 1.23 Changes of position status of administrative officers, faculty, and non-classified employees.

-- 1.24 Changes in tenure status.

-- 1.25 Dual employment of administrative officers, faculty, and nonclassified employees.

-- 1.26 Intra-system Contracts.
-Agreements between or among system Components or between a Component and employee(s) of a sister institution shall be first approved by the appropriate vice chancellor upon review and approval of the Vice Chancellor and General Counsel.
+- 1.21 Employment of administrative officers, faculty, and non-classified employees. - 1.22 Termination of administrative officers, faculty, and non-classified employees (including resignations, retirements, and discharges). - 1.23 Changes of position status of administrative officers, faculty, and non-classified employees. - 1.24 Changes in tenure status. - 1.25 Dual employment of administrative officers, faculty, and non-classified employees. - 1.26 Intra-system Contracts.
+Agreements between or among system Components or between a Component and employee(s) of a sister institution shall be first approved by the appropriate Vice Chancellor upon review and approval of the Vice Chancellor and General Counsel.

-- 1.3 Financial Matters.
+1.3 Financial Matters.

 - 1.31 Operating budgets (including Component employee salaries).

-- 1.32 Each budget adjustment in excess of \$100,000 for the four year institutions and \$25,000 for the two-year institutions.
+Adjustments to the annual operation budgets shall be provided to the Board of Regents as an "informational item" on a semi-annual basis.

-- 1.33 Salary supplements.
+- 1.32 Salary supplements.

-- 1.34 Proposals for issuance of bonds.
+- 1.33 Proposals for issuance of bonds.

-- 1.35 Capital leasing projects.
+- 1.34 Capital leasing projects.

 - 1.4 Charges, Fees and Rates.
-No course fee shall be presented for the Board's consideration unless the Vice Chancellor for Finance has first approved such fee as both reasonable and necessary.
+No course fee shall be presented for the Board's consideration unless the Vice Chancellor and Chief Financial Officer has first approved such fee as both reasonable and necessary.

 - 1.41 Registration fees.

 - 1.42 Student services fees.

 - 1.43 Medical services fee.

 - 1.44 Student center fees.

-- 1.45 Student transportation fees. - 1.46 Room and board rates. - 1.47 Special course fees. - 1.48 Diploma, certificate, auditing, and extension and correspondence instruction fees. - 1.49 Board authorized tuition. - 1.4(10) Designated tuition. - 1.4(11) International fee. - 1.4(12) Computer related charges, including but not limited to computer or technology service, computer access and computer use. - 1.4(13) Concurrently Enrolled Students.
-Upon prior written approval of the Chancellor, upon the recommendation of the Vice Chancellor for Finance, system component institutions are authorized to waive all or part of the tuition and fees charged by the institution for a student enrolled in a course for which the student is entitled to receive, simultaneously, both: - (1) Course credit toward the student's high school academic requirements; and, - (2) Course credit toward a degree offered by the institution. - 1.5 Construction Matters. - 1.51 Prior to submission to the Board for consideration and approval, the following items must be first submitted to and approved by the Vice Chancellor for Contract Administration ("VCCA") in consultation with the Chancellor: - (1) Component Comprehensive Facilities Master Plan and any amendments thereto. - (2) A Capital Improvements Program (CIP) encompassing the next six years of construction projects needed to preserve, enhance, and add to facilities assets in line with the approved Master Plan.
+- 1.45 Student transportation fees.

+- 1.46 Room and board rates.

+- 1.47 Special course fees. - 1.48 Diploma, certificate, auditing, and extension and correspondence instruction fees. - 1.49 Board authorized tuition. - 1.4(10) Designated tuition. - 1.4(11) International fee. - 1.4(12) Computer related charges, including but not limited to computer or technology service, computer access and computer use. - 1.4(13) Concurrently Enrolled Students.
+Upon prior written approval of the Chancellor, upon the recommendation of the Vice Chancellor and Chief Financial Officer, System Component Institutions are authorized to waive all or part of the tuition and fees charged by the institution for a student enrolled in a course for which the student is entitled to receive, simultaneously, both: - (1) Course credit toward the student's high school academic requirements; and, - (2) Course credit toward a degree offered by the institution.

+1.5 Construction Matters.

+- 1.51 Prior to submission to the Board for consideration and approval, the following items must be first submitted to and approved by the Vice Chancellor and Chief Finacial Officer in consultation with the Chancellor: - (1) Component Comprehensive Facilities Master Plan and any amendments thereto. - (2) A Capital Improvements Program (CIP) encompassing the next six years of construction projects needed to preserve, enhance, and add to facilities assets in line with the approved Master Plan.
 A Component may amend its CIP at any time with Board approval.
 It is anticipated that the Board will review and approve a revised six-year CIP prior to the beginning of each Fiscal year. - 1.52 Public Art Program.
 Believing that a university or college campus should be a pleasant and aesthetic environment that inspires reflection and learning, the Board of Regents directs that one percent of the construction budget of each new major construction project, as defined by the Chancellor, be allocated for the acquisition of works of public art.